Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 ### Late 1980s - early 1990s

 PCs have become a mass factor at work and home.
-Thousands of enthusiasts, fascinated by the power and ease of programming, along with top-level engineers, which one could hire then for symbolic rates, tried to reanimate AI.
+Thousands of enthusiasts, fascinated by the might and ease of programming, along with top-level engineers, which one could hire then for symbolic rates, tried to reanimate AI.

 A side-effect of that kick discovered pseudo-sciences like _the theory of inventive problem-solving_.

+### 2023

-And here we are in **2023**, when "_there will be no (human) programmers in five years_" (*Emad Mostaque*, CEO of Stability AI).
+And here we are, when "_there will be no (human) programmers in five years_" (*Emad Mostaque*, CEO of Stability AI, 2023).

 ... ⌛ LET'S RECAP AFTER FIVE YEARS :microscope:...